fent/node-jstream/README.md

 ### new JStream([path])
 Creates an instance of JStream.
 Inherits from `Stream`.
 Can be written to and emits `data` events with Javascript objects.

 `path` can be an array of property names, `RegExp`'s, booleans, and/or functions.
 Objects that match will be emitted in `data` events.
 Passing no `path` means emitting whole Javascript objects as they come in.
-For example, given the `path` `['results', true, 'name']` and the following JSON gets written into JStream
+For example, given the `path` `['results', true, 'id']` and the following JSON gets written into JStream

 ```js
 { "results": [